google/dataflow-ml-starter/README.md

 gcloud auth application-default login
 # replace it with the appropriate region
 gcloud auth configure-docker us-docker.pkg.dev
+# or if you use docker-credential-gcr
+docker-credential-gcr configure-docker --registries=us-docker.pkg.dev
 ```
 Make sure you specify the appropriate region for Artifact Registry.